-We present the design of a computer vision system that separates video into "foreground" and "background", and then segments and tracks people in the foreground while being robust to variable lighting conditions.
-The system we present ran a successful interactive audio art installation called "Are We There Yet?" from March 31 - July 31 2011 at the Contemporary Jewish Museum in San Francisco, California.
-Using video collected during the operation of the installation, under variable illumination created by myriad skylights, we demonstrate a significant performance improvement over existing methods in OpenCV 2.1.
-The system runs in real-time (15 frames per second), requires no training datasets or calibration, and uses only a couple seconds of video to initialize.
+In the remainder of this chapter, we present details on the design of a computer vision system that separates video into "foreground" and "background", and subsequently segments and tracks people in the foreground while being robust to variable lighting conditions.
+Using video collected during the operation of the installation, under variable illumination created by myriad skylights, we demonstrate a marked performance improvement over existing methods in OpenCV 2.1.
+The system runs in real-time (15 frames per second), requires no training datasets or calibration (unlike feature-based machine learning approaches [39]), and uses only 2-5 seconds of video to initialize.

-Our system consists of two stages: first is a probabilistic foreground segmentation algorithm that identifies possible foreground objects using Bayesian inference with an estimated time-varying background model and an inferred foreground model, described in Section II.
-The background model consists of nonparametric distributions on RGB colorspace for every pixel in the image.
+Our system consists of two stages: first is a probabilistic foreground segmentation algorithm that identifies possible foreground objects using Bayesian inference with an estimated time-varying background model and an inferred foreground model, described in Section 2.
+The background model consists of nonparametric distributions on RGB color-space for every pixel in the image.
 The estimates are adaptive; newer observations are more heavily weighted than old observations to accommodate variable illumination.
-The second portion is a multi-visitor tracking system, described in Section III, which refines and selectively filters the proposed foreground objects.
+The second portion is a multi-visitor tracking system, described in Section 3, which refines and selectively filters the proposed foreground objects.
 Selective filtering is achieved with a heuristic confidence model, which incorporates error covariances calculated by the multi-visitor tracking algorithm.
-For the tracking subsystem, in Section III, we apply a bank of Kalman filters [18] and match tracks and observations with the Gale-Shapley algorithm [13], with preferences related to the Mahalanobis distance weighted by the estimated error covariance.
+We describe the tracking subsystem in Section 3.
+We apply a bank of Kalman filters [19] and match tracks and observations with the Gale-Shapley algorithm [14], with preferences related to the Mahalanobis distance under the estimated error covariance.
 Finally, a feedback loop from the tracking subsystem to the segmentation subsystem is introduced: the results of the tracking system selectively update the background image model, avoiding regions identified as foreground.
-Figure 1 illustrates a system-level block diagram.
-Figure 2 offers an example view from our camera and some visual results of our algorithm.
+Figure 3 illustrates a system-level block diagram.
+Figure 4 offers an example view from our camera and some visual results of our algorithm.

 The operating features of our system are derived from the unique requirements of an interactive audio installation.
-False negatives, i.e. people the system has not detected, are particularly problematic because they expect a response from the system and become frustrated or disillusioned when the response doesn't come.
+False negatives, or people the system has not detected, are particularly problematic because the visitors expect a response from the system and become frustrated or disillusioned when the response doesn't come.
 Some tolerance is allowed for false positives, which add audio tracks to the installation; a few add texture and atmosphere.
 However, too many false positives creates cacophony.
-Performance of vision segmentation algorithms is often presented in terms of precision and recall [30]; many false negatives corresponds to a system with low recall.
+Performance of vision segmentation algorithms is often presented in terms of precision and recall [31]; many false negatives corresponds to a system with low recall.
 Many false positives lowers precision.
-We discuss precision, recall, and the $F_2$ -score in Section I-D.
+We discuss precision, recall, and the F_2 -score in Section 1.5.

-Section IV contains an experimental evaluation of the algorithm on video collected during the 4 months the system operated in the gallery.
-We evaluate performance with recall and the $F_2$ -score [16], [24].
+Section 4 contains an experimental evaluation of the algorithm on video collected during the 4 months the system operated in the gallery.
+We evaluate performance with recall and the F_2 -score [17], [25].
 Our results on three distinct tracking scenarios indicate a significant performance gain over the algorithms in OpenCV 2.1, when used with the recommended parameters.
-Further, we demonstrate that the feedback loop between the segmentation and tracking subsystems improves performance by further increasing recall and the $F_2$ -score.
+Further, we demonstrate that the feedback loop between the segmentation and tracking subsystems improves performance by further increasing recall and the F_2 -score.